washingtonyachtclub/documents/WYC_Policies.md

 2. All Members must display consideration for the safety of lives and for the protection of club equipment.
 3. A combination of Written Exams and on-the-water practical Ratings Tests are required for each Rating as described below.
 4. The requirements described here are minimum requirements.
 The final decision to award a Rating is at the discretion of the Chief, Instructor, or Ratings Examiner administering the Ratings Test.
-5. Any Rating may be awarded by a majority vote of the Executive Council

 ### Bravo Rating
 #### Requirements